mzyl/bookbytes2.0/README.md

   - Also seems to be a slight input lag on mobile?
 - 3/1/3/4/31342/31342-h/313420h.htm returns only "Fin."
   - it is a small collection of poems.
-  - encapsulated by "table" instead of "p"
+  - encapsulated by "table" instead of "p".
-- Poe poems are encapsulated in "pre . . ." so they aren't pulled with "p"'s
+- Poe poems are encapsulated in "pre . . ." so they aren't pulled with "p"'s.

 ### Thoughts
 - Eventually would like to have accounts to save the reader's place.
-- May be a good idea to save "files" when getting a random file.
-  - Otherwise it looks like it walks the whole directory over again.
 - May want to filter for English texts.
 - Selector file runs separately when server starts.
   - Hold current possible files that can be served using a different file.